 Keeping the area around your electrical panel clear isn’t just about being tidy—it’s a critical safety measure.
 Whether it’s your main breaker box or the panel connected to your Generac generator, ensuring there’s enough space for access is non-negotiable.
 Blocked panels can turn a routine check-up into a hazard and a real emergency into a disaster.
 Fortunately, maintaining proper clearance is straightforward once you know the rules.
 It’s about creating a safe, accessible space that protects your property and anyone who needs to work on your electrical system.
 By following a few simple guidelines and being mindful of the space, you can prevent accidents, stay compliant with safety codes, and ensure your power systems function safely and reliably.

-Simple Rules for Your Home or Business
+A Simple Checklist for Your Home or Business

 Think of the space in front of your electrical panel as a permanent “no-parking” zone.
 The most important rule to remember is the 3-foot rule.
 You need to maintain a clear space that is at least three feet deep from the front of the panel.
 This area also needs to be at least 30 inches wide (or the width of the panel, whichever is greater) and have 6.5 feet (78 inches) of vertical clearance from the floor.
 This applies to your main panel and your Generac generator’s transfer switch.
 Essentially, you need to keep a space the size of a large refrigerator clear at all times.
 This means no storage shelves, cabinets, or even temporary piles of boxes can live in that zone.